MergeCommits/aos2ripper/README.md

-# ACCELERATION OF SUGURI 2 DATA RIPPER
+# Acceleration of Suguri 2 Data Ripper

 It rips MANY file